Opselon/TelegramMonitoringApp/README.md

 ---

-## Acknowledgments
+Acknowledgments

-- Special thanks to the contributors and the community for their support and feedback.
+Special thanks to the contributors and the community for their support and feedback.
+This project wouldn't have been possible without the input and collaboration from the open-source community.

----
+A big thank you to the developers of Polly for making fault tolerance easier and more manageable.

-This version of the **Customer Monitoring Application** has been enhanced to be secure, resilient, and efficient, particularly when dealing with large datasets and ensuring reliability even in the case of intermittent errors.
+Thanks to Microsoft for providing the .NET ecosystem and Telegram for their Bot API, which enables smooth integration into this project.